EngD MRes MSc BSc

 As Data Scientist in the Endometriosis CaRe Centre, reporting to Dr Krina Zondervan and Dr Christian M. Becker, I am responsible for overall data collection, management, and analysis in both the ENDOX and FENOX studies, including further development of the online REDCap data-entry system, further development of the Sapphire biological sample database, optimising and formatting data collection forms, quality control and data protection and security, data extraction and analysis, and content updating of the Endometriosis CaRe Centre's website.

-My research focuses on the use of open source data, mapping and agent-based modelling to examine vulnerability and assist NGOs respond to hazards.
-In 2012, I received a full EngD studentship from USAR and the Engineering and Physical Sciences Research Council (EPSRC) to work with the British Red Cross (BRC) on a project aimed at creating a geographical information system (GIS) tool to support the BRC’s flood response work and improve the understanding of urban resilience in vulnerable people/the elderly in times of crisis.
+My EngD research was undertaken at the Department of Civil, Environmental and Geomatic Engineering (CEGE) at University College London (UCL).
+My research focused on the use of open source data, mapping and agent-based modelling to examine vulnerability and assist NGOs respond to hazards.
+In 2012, I received a full EngD studentship from the Engineering and Physical Sciences Research Council (EPSRC) to work with the British Red Cross (BRC) on a project aimed at creating a geographical information system (GIS) tool to support the BRC’s flood response work and improve the understanding of urban resilience in vulnerable people/the elderly in times of crisis.

 My professional work, particularly my work at the BRC, has been a mix of qualitative and quantitative research, as well as organisation and administration.
 My role at the BRC as a Lead Researcher (2010-2012) on a national floods research study aimed at enhancing the voluntary sector’s collective understanding of the needs of flood affected individuals and communities with a view to understanding how they are impacted and how recovery is best supported.